Why would I choose Face & Eye for specialist eye and eyelid surgery?

 - Our clinic offers a relaxed, friendly, welcoming environment.
 Our patient testimonials speak volumes about our interaction with our patients.

-- All aftercare is also provided by your surgeon who in not single-handed but has the benefit of cross cover provided by his colleagues whenever he is away.
+- All aftercare is also provided by your surgeon who in not single-handed but has the benefit of cross cover provided by his/her colleagues whenever he/she is away.

 We like our patients to research us.
 Our credentials are easy to research through the Royal Colleges e.g. the Royal College of Ophthalmologists, via our NHS Trusts e.g. Central Manchester University Hospitals NHS Foundation Trust, via the GMC, and via our subspecialty professional bodies e.g. BOPSS (the British Oculoplastic Surgery Society).